Schibsted-Tech-Polska/stp.cubecarousel/README.md

 }
 ```

-This example assumes that there is some middle server providing final destination url and then array of items is stored in "items" property of JSON response.
+This example assumes that there is some middle host providing final destination url and then array of items is stored in "items" property of JSON response.
 Of course this is not the only possible scenario.
-There's no limit to middle servers as long as you return promise that will resolve in an array.
+There's no limit to middle hosts (there can be none as well) as long as you return promise that will resolve in an array.

 ### Render function